Bring bold color to your spring garden by planting bulbs like tulips, hyacinth and daffodils in fall.

 Choose Colors for Contrast

-When planting bulbs, create more impact with high-contrast color combinations like purple, white and yellow, like these tulips and hyacinth.
+When planting bulbs, create more impact with high-contrast color combinations like purple, pink and yellow.
 In a similar vein, red with white, pink and orange also builds visual excitement.

-Alliums like ‘Gladiator’ are kid-pleasers, leading to a perfect garden project for little ones, with a lesson on proper planting (root end down), care (soil, sun, fertilizer and water) and patience rewarded in spring.
+Bulbs, especially alliums like ‘Gladiator,’ are kid-pleasers, leading to a perfect garden project for little ones, with a lesson on proper planting (root end down), care (soil, sun, fertilizer and water) and patience rewarded in spring.

 Plant Easy Growing Selections